 The Proposed Action would have the potential to inadvertently injure or destroy individual animals of common wildlife species, primarily as a result of collisions between birds and aircraft.
 Aircraft operations, associated noise, and visual effects in the SRs could also induce startle responses that could cause some animals to temporarily leave the immediate area or interrupt nesting, breeding, or foraging activities.
-While these impacts would be adverse, they would be highly localized and limited to individual or small numbers of animals and would not affect the continued propagation of wildlife at the population or species level.
+While these impacts would be adverse, they would be highly localized and limited to individual or small numbers of animals and would not affect the continued propagation of domestic animals, game animals hunted on private lands in the ROI, and wildlife at the population or species level.
 Any "take" of birds protected by the MBTA would be small on an annual basis and would be considered incidental to military readiness activities in accordance with 50 CFR § 21.42.
 Therefore, adverse impacts on domestic animals and common species of wildlife from the Proposed Action would not be significant.